The Most Expensive Mistakes You’re Making at the Gas Pump

 Buying Premium Gasoline

 Premium gasoline can cost 30 per cent or more than regular gasoline.
-That extra cost is often without any added benefit, according to the Federal Trade Commission.
-In the U.S., drivers wasted more than $2-billion on premium gasoline in 2015, according to AAA.
+That extra cost is often without any added benefit, if the manufacturer recommends regular gasoline.
+In the U.S. alone, drivers waste more than $2-billion on premium gasoline each year, according to AAA.

 Make sure you always do this before pumping gas.